zxdvd/blog/content/data_structure/hash table.md

 ### implementation
 We know that search an element in array is O(n) since it needs to iterate the while array.
- But access via index is O(1) since address if the Mth element is `HEAD_ADDR + M * sizeof(element)`.
+ But access via index is O(1) since address of the Mth element is `HEAD_ADDR + M * sizeof(element)`.

 If we can convert search by key to search by index, then it's O(1).
-The hash table uses an array undergound.
+The hash table uses an array underground.
 It hashes the keys to integer and then does modular calculation against array length to get an array index.
 Then all search by key is similar to search by index, thus O(1).